 Now to classify above attributes in the formula its simple to calculate our target label to make a prediction.
-The result of probability calculation from each class i.e. testing against all 3 parameters with formula above will lead to best prediction.
-The class with highest probability will win the game.
+The result of probability calculation from each class i.e. testing against all 3 parameters with the formula above will lead to best prediction.
+The class with the highest probability will win the game.

 To implement and build a Naive Bayes Algorithm in Python.
-The first step is to import all necessary libraries.
+The first step is to import all the necessary libraries.

 - import numpy as np